 particularly powerful impact.

-For further information about the concept in German, click here.
+For further information about the concept in English and German, click here.

 Esther Stocker was

 born in 1974 in Schlanders, Italy.
 She studied at the Akademie der

 bildenden Künste Wien, the Accademia di Belle Arti di Brera in Milan and